When you're in the market for upgrading your flooring, it is difficult to figure out the best flooring for your house.

 - Since cork is harvested from the bark of its host tree, the patterns of the grain are very lively and arguably provide some of the most interesting grain patterns in wood.

-- Maintenance is easy.
-With only a bit of damp mopping, occasional vacuuming and sweeping necessary.
-Cork flooring is non-toxic and safe for all members of the family, human and fur-covered alike.
+- Maintenance is easy with only a bit of damp mopping, occasional vacuuming and sweeping necessary.
+Cork flooring is non-toxic and safe for all members of the family, human and animal alike.

-Bamboo is one of the world's fastest growing plants; in fact, bamboo is a grass.
-So, how is it possible for bamboo to be the best flooring material?
+Bamboo is one of the world's fastest-growing plants; in fact, bamboo is a grass.
+And it's one of the best flooring materials.

 For one, bamboo flooring is a renewable resource.
-Though technically a grass, its fibers can be conditioned to be as tough as the hardest woods, its tensile strength greater than many alloys of steel, and compressive tests greater than many mixes of concrete.
+Though technically a grass, its fibers can be conditioned to be as tough as the hardest woods, with its tensile strength greater than many alloys of steel.

 If concrete flooring makes you think of garage floors and sidewalks, think again.
 Concrete flooring is slowly establishing itself as one of the best flooring options for mid-budget homeowners.